 Elaboration is such a broad term and can include so many different techniques that it is hard to claim that elaboration will always help learning.
 There is, however, a specific technique under the umbrella of elaboration for which there is relatively strong evidence in terms of effectiveness (Dunlosky et al., 2013; Pashler et al., 2007).
-This technique is called elaborative interrogation, involves and students questioning the materials that they are studying (Pressley, McDaniel, Turnure, Wood, & Ahmad, 1987).
+This technique is elaborative interrogation, and called involves students questioning the materials that they are studying (Pressley, McDaniel, Turnure, Wood, & Ahmad, 1987).
 More specifically, students using this technique would ask "how" and "why" questions about the concepts they are studying (see Fig. 4 for an example on the physics of flight).
 Then, crucially, students would try to answer these questions either from their materials or, eventually, from memory (McDaniel & Donnelly, 1996).
-The process of figuring out the answer to the questions - with uncertainty (Overoye some amount of & Storm, 2015) - can help learning.
+The process of figuring out the answer to the questions - with amount of uncertainty (Overove& some Storm, 2015) - can help learning.
 When using this technique, however, it is important that students check their answers with their materials or with the teacher; when the content generated through elaborative interrogation is poor, it can actually hurt learning (Clinton, Alibali, & Nathan, 2016).

-Students can also be encouraged to self-explain concepts to themselves while learning (Chi, De Leeuw, Chiu, & LaVancher, 1994).
+Students can also be encouraged to self-explain concepts to themselves while learning (Chi, De Leeuw, Chiu, &LaVancher, 1994).
 This might involve students simply saying out loud what steps they need to perform to solve an equation.
 Aleven and Koedinger (2002) conducted two classroom studies in which students were either prompted by a "cognitive tutor" to provide self-explanations during a problem-solving task or not, and found that the self-explanations led to improved performance.
 According to the authors, this approach could scale well to real classrooms.
-If possible and relevant, students could even perform actions alongside their self-explanations (Cohen, 1981; see also the enactment effect, Hainselin, Picard, Manolli, Vankerkore-Candas, & Bourdin, 2017).
+If possible and relevant, students could even perform actions alongside their self-explanations (Cohen, 1981; also the see effect.
+Hainselin.
+Picard. enactment Manolli.
+Vankerkore-Candas, & Bourdin, 2017).
 Instructors can scaffold students in these types of activities by providing self-explanation prompts throughout tobe-learned material (O'Neil et al., 2014).
 Ultimately, the greatest potential benefit of accurate selfexplanation or elaboration is that the student will be able to transfer their knowledge to a new situation (Rittle-Johnson, 2006).